 I opened the door to the ladies and saw several others in there, washing hands and applying lippy.
 I quickly made my way into a cubicle, and as I turned to shut the door, I caught a glimpse of myself in the mirror – but looking back at me was a tall, attractive girl with long blonde wavy hair.
 It definitely wasn’t my reflection.
 This one belonged to Lydia.

 I banged the door shut, and sagged onto the toilet seat.
 This can’t be happening.
 I took in a deep, shaky breath, and blew it out slowly.
 Reaching into my bag, I pulled out my pocket mirror.
 I flipped it open and sure enough, staring back at me was not the face I’d had reflected back all my life – I really was looking at Lydia.
 Beautiful brown eyes stared back into my own.
-I shot a hand up to my face and, trembling, I traced Lydia’s features.
+I shot a hand up to my face and, trembling, I traced Lydia ’s features.
 I touched her long lashes, neat nose and full lips.
 Everything felt alien.
-This is insane
+This is insane.

 I closed my eyes and shook my head.
 There had to be a logical explanation, I just couldn’t think of one.
 My mind was racing, and it was a struggle to order my thoughts.
 But the more I tried to focus the more I became aware of a ringing sound in my ears.
 It was a bit like hushed voices, but there was nothing I could make any sense of.